Get THE RACK DEMO

 Assuming All Rows Are the Same

-They're not.
-A 10-row rack can easily have a 5°F difference between bottom and top.
+They are not.
+A 10-row rack can easily have a 5 degrees F difference between bottom and top.
 Know your rack.

 Recording Your Setup

-Once you've calibrated, write it down.
+Once you have calibrated, write it down.
 You want to know:

 • Thermostat set point (the display number)